kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 My biggest takeaway was:
 >"It's REALLY good to have React experience nowadays!!!"

-I do have other skills but having React experience made this the easiest job search I've ever went through.
-However, this job hunt was also brutal reminder of how I always need to keep my skill set current.
+I do have other skills but having React experience made this the easiest job search I've ever gone through.
+However, this job hunt was also a brutal reminder of how I always need to keep my skill set current.

-There's a sticky on my desktop listing the skills I need to learn/ramp up on...cloud stuff, Node, etc. I'll have to find time to do just that: I have no other choice.
+There's a sticky note on my desktop listing the skills I need to ramp up on...cloud stuff, Node, etc. I'll have to find time to do just that: I have no other choice.

 I was sad to see that interest in CSS hadn't grown much since my last article.
 But both <a href="https://tailwindcss.com/">Tailwind CSS</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties">logical properties</a> are exciting developers, so interest may grow again.

 <h2>Conclusion</h2>
 But finding time to ramp up on front end web dev skills is the only issue right now.
-And the fact that very few love CSS like I do is personal position.
+And the fact that very few love CSS like I do is a personal position.

 The bottom line: it's absolutely, positively one of the BEST times to look for a front end web developer job.
 Particularly if the person looking knows React.